Withdrawals from the College

 If you withdraw from Spring or Fall, you will be withdrawn from all future registered coursework.
 If you withdraw from an optional term such as Winter or Summer, you can elect to be withdrawn from future registered coursework.
 If you choose to return to NCCC, you must complete the readmission process.

 **Passing some of your courses may be a better alternative than total withdrawal.
-Before you file the withdrawal form, it is advisable to speak with a counselor in Student Development (A131) to explore your options and receive important information.
+Before you file the withdrawal form, it is advisable to speak with a counselor in Student Resource Center (A-144) to explore your options and receive important information.
 NCCC cares about your success.

 Questions?
 Please feel free to call 716-614-6290 to arrange for an exit counseling appointment.

-If you are ready to withdraw from the College, please log into Banner Web and following these steps:
+If you are ready to withdraw from the College, please click the button below to complete the online form.

 During the first three weeks of the semester, withdrawal results in deletion of all courses from your schedule.

 After the first three weeks of the semester, if you withdraw from the college, you will receive an “X” grade for all of your current courses.
 If you choose to return to NCCC, you must complete the readmission process.
 If any modular courses have been completed, you will receive the grade earned and the course withdrawal policy/”W” grades will be applied to all other coursework.
 “X” or “W” grades do not affect GPA but do affect academic progress.
 Therefore, if you withdraw and receive “X” or “W” grades, you may be academically dismissed or put on academic probation at the end of the semester.
 If so, you will be sent a letter explaining your options.

 Only withdrawal prior to the first day of the semester results in a full refund or bill cancellation.
 The College’s refund policy is as follows:

 - Withdrawal during 1st week of semester = 75% bill cancellation